JetBrains/teamcity-dotnet-plugin/README.md

 DOTNET_HOME=C:\Program Files\dotnet\
 ```

-## Test Reporting

-To use tests reporting for all test frameworks you need to add a reference to the [`TeamCity.VSTest.TestAdapter`](https://www.nuget.org/packages/TeamCity.VSTest.TestAdapter) nuget package in your test projects.
-For more details see [TeamCity.VSTest.TestAdapter](https://github.com/JetBrains/TeamCity.VSTest.TestAdapter) repository.

 # Build

 This project uses gradle as a build system.
 You can easily open it in [IntelliJ IDEA](https://www.jetbrains.com/idea/help/importing-project-from-gradle-model.html) or [Eclipse](http://gradle.org/eclipse/).